ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 ### uint32

-A uint32 is a 32 bit unsigned integer.
+A uint32 is a 32-bit unsigned integer.
 It is serialized with the least significant byte first.

 ### uint64

-A uint64 is a 64 bit unsigned integer.
+A uint64 is a 64-bit unsigned integer.
 It is serialized with the least significant byte first.

 ### Tag {#type-tag}